 - Hybrid seeds: are produced from a cross-pollinated plant.
 The first generation of seeds is called F1, and it carries the best genetic features of each parent plant.

-- Genetically Modified Organism GMO seeds: are created in the lab by changing its genetic structure in a way that would not occur naturally.
-This alteration can be made between the same or different species.
-These seeds are not available for domestic gardening use.
+- Genetically Modified Organism GMO seeds are lab-created by changing their genetic structure so that they would not occur naturally.
+The alteration can be between the same or different species, and these seeds are not available for domestic gardening use.

-For your organic garden, you may choose any type of seed.
-In the end, your growing practice is what makes your crops organic.
+For your organic garden, you may choose any seed type since, in the end, your growing practice is what makes your crops organic.

-If you are using commercial transplants, you may consider organically grown ones if you can afford it.
+If you are using commercial transplants, you may consider organically grown ones if you can afford them.
 Otherwise, use whatever is available and take it from there.

-Organic fertilizers are made of natural products such as fish, kelp, and seaweed.
-They are slow-release which allows the plant to use the nutrients only as needed.
+Organic fertilizers contain natural elements such as fish, kelp, and seaweed.
+They are slow-release, allowing the plant to take up nutrients as needed.
 Since they are not salt-based, they do not kill soil biology over time.